On rationality for $C_2$-cofinite vertex operator algebras: The main theorems

 whenever $W$ and $X$ are objects of $\cC^m$ and $\cC^n$, respectively, with $m\neq n$ in $\ZZ/\vert g\vert\ZZ$.
 Thus as a category, $\cC$ has a direct sum decomposition $\cC=\bigoplus_{n\in\ZZ/\vert g\vert\ZZ} \cC^n$.
 This implies that each $\cC^n$ is closed under subquotients, and if an irreducible $V$-module is an object of $\cC^n$, then so is its projective cover.

-We will apply the argument of Theorem \ref{thm:semisimplicity} to show that $P_W\cong W$ when $W$ is an irreducible $V$-module in $\cC^{0}$.
-This will show in particular that $V$ is a projective $V$-module and thus prove the theorem.
-To begin, we claim that a $V$-module $W$ is an object of $\cC^{0}$ if and only if its monodromy with $A_1$ is trivial.
-Indeed, if $W$ is an object of $\cC^{0}$, then
+Our goal is to show that $P_W\cong W$ when $W$ is an irreducible $V$-module in $\cC^{0}$, which will show in particular that $V$ is a projective $V$-module.
+We first characterize $\cC^0$ as follows: \begin{lem} A grading-restricted generalized $V$-module $W$ is an object of $\cC^0$ if and only if $\cR_{A_1,W}^2=\Id_{A_1\tens W}$. \end{lem} \begin{proof} If $W$ is an object of $\cC^{0}$, then